Stocks Weighed Down By Crypto meltdown, Tariff Uncertainty - UrduPoint

 "The crypto sector is suffering a bit of a meltdown today," said Trade Nation analyst David Morrison.

-He noted that another popular cryptocurrency, ethereum, has lost nearly half of value since mid-December.
+He noted that another popular cryptocurrency, ethereum, had lost nearly half its value since mid-December.

-"According to some analysts, that represents not just a correction, but a full-blown bear market," he added, noting bitcoin has lost most of the gains it made since Trump was elected in November.
+"According to some analysts, that represents not just a correction, but a full-blown bear market," he added, noting that bitcoin had lost most of the gains made since Trump was elected in November.

 Morrison said the gains were driven by hopes of a much friendlier regulatory environment, which have now unravelled to some extent.